You finally grew that bushy beard of yours with a solid ‘Stache on the top lip, but now you’re faced with a bit of a problem…

 What we are looking for here are beard shampoos & conditioners that don’t use hormone suppressive man-made chemicals.

-You know, the kind that doesn’t strip off all the natural oils and leave your beard drying up.
+You know, the kind that doesn’t strip off all the natural oils and leave your beard drying up, resulting in an itchy and dry beard.

-That means no parabens, no phthalates, no sulfates, and no polyunsaturated fatty acids which are prone to lipid peroxidation on your face (fancy way of saying how they go rancid on your beard due to oxygen, light, and heat).
+That means no parabens, no phthalates, no sulfates, and no polyunsaturated fatty acids which are prone to lipid peroxidation on your face (a fancy way of saying how they go rancid on your beard due to oxygen, light, and heat).

 How to Wash your Beard